01 of 19

 Learn How to Build This Small Cabin

 There's no doubt that builder Jay Shafer ignited the tiny home movement when he published "The Small House Book" nearly a decade ago.
-So if you're looking to build a fun-size cabin like this one and have no idea how to get started, we can't think of a better resource for dipping your toes than Shafer's website, Four Lights Houses.
+So if you're looking to build a fun-size cabin and have no idea how to get started, we can't think of a better resource for dipping your toes than Shafer's website, Four Lights Houses.
 There you'll find free study guides, downloadable building plans and a calendar of upcoming workshops for build-it-yourself novices.Continue to 8 of 19 below.

 08 of 19